 Join the Living in Guatemala Expat Facebook group for more information on extending your stay in Guatemala beyond the initial 90 days.

-6. What happens if I overstay the initial 90 days?
+5. What happens if I overstay the initial 90 days?

-According to the U.S. Embassy website, if you exceed the period of authorized stay in Guatemala, a fine of Q15 Guatemalan quetzals (US$2) per day is imposed, and this fine must be paid in order to leave the country.
+According to the U.S. Embassy website, if you exceed the period of authorized stay in Guatemala, a fine of Q15 Guatemalan quetzals (US$2) per day is imposed, and this fine must be paid to leave the country.

 You need to pay the fine in cash.